mtlotfizad/stock-assignment/README.md

 A very simple UI showing list of stock is available at [home](http://localhost:8080).

+**Database**

+This project uses h2 as an embedded db.
+The files of the database are storing in `target` directory.
+For the first run `liquibase` is responsible for creating `stock` table and filling it with sample data.
+The config of h2 can be altered to store data in memory, for achieving this please uncomment these 2 lines in `application.properties` and comment rival settings:
+* liquibase.url
+* spring.datasource.url

 -----------
 If you like to extend this project please feel free to fork it ;)